bizuna/git-demo/README.txt

 # READ ME
-This is a new file
+This is a new file.

+This is the second line - to be deleted